-Eastern Florida State College offers a two-year Associate in Science degree in Veterinary Technology.
-The curriculum includes relevant general education courses and veterinary technology courses.
-Students complete at least two years of academic study including clinical practice under the supervision of EFSC faculty in the college's veterinary technology clinical facility and designated external clinical sites.
-General education courses and support courses may be completed prior to admission to the program or concurrently with program courses.
-The Veterinary Technology Program courses are sequential and require a commitment to attending classes.
+Eastern Florida State College offers a two-year Associate in Science degree in Veterinary Nursing, formerly known as Veterinary Technology.
+The curriculum includes relevant general education courses and veterinary nursing courses.
+Students complete at least two years of academic study including clinical practice under the supervision of EFSC faculty in the college's veterinary clinical facility and designated external clinical sites.
+General education courses and support courses should be completed prior to admission to the program.
+The Veterinary Nursing program courses are sequential and require a commitment to attend classes.

-The Veterinary Technology Program operates under the guidelines of the American Veterinary Medical Association's Committee on Veterinary Technician Education and Activities, and the Florida Department of Education certification standards for Veterinary Technology.
+The Veterinary Nursing program operates under the guidelines of the American Veterinary Medical Association's Committee on Veterinary Technician Education and Activities, and the Florida Department of Education certification standards for Veterinary Technology.

 American Veterinary Medical Association